luke67893/atlasDB/README.md

 Have fun adjusting your own version

 --> **This is just for testing but should give you a proper overview**

+## Known issues

+- When installing an environment there are problems with the dependencies!
+Working on a fix.

 ~